 While my life has changed, I also continue to do my own thing and according to some of my friends I’m that mom that doesn’t complain about motherhood as much as their other friends do.
 Frankly, I think it’s actually because I didn’t take any official maternity leave.

 This past year has been very busy for me.
 Navigating everything in a foreign country, flying with the baby alone to another country for medical appointments for the first few months, then moving back to the US and buying a house kept both myself and my husband occupied.

 Navigating through doctors’ appointments, dealing with a deviated septum, psoriasis, as well as secondary infertility issues and ectopic pregnancy also didn’t make roll up in a ball and stay depressed.

-On top of that, I traveled to multiple spots alone, reached 7th continent, challenged myself with some projects, started another brand (on top of Anna Everywhere), doubled my income (before the world collapsed because of covid-19 LOL!), passed entrance exams to nursing school, and probably did a few more things I don’t even remember.
+On top of that, I traveled to multiple spots alone, reached 7th continent, challenged myself with some projects, started another brand (on top of Anna Everywhere), doubled my income (before the world collapsed because of covid-19 LOL!), passed entrance exams to nursing school, started a store, and probably did a few more things I don’t even remember.

 Why am I even telling you this?
 Because I feel like right after the trend of “your world is going to end with the baby” there was another trend of “look what I’ve done after the baby”.
 Quite frankly, I don’t think either of these trends is very helpful to new moms.

 Right after Dylan was born I had an urge to prove everyone around me that “I can still continue on with my life”.
 When I spent a week alone with the baby I was worried I’m falling into the trap of becoming “just a mom without any other interests”, but when I was doing my work I was worried whether I’m spending enough time with the baby.

 I really wish I knew back then what I realized recently: this isn’t a competition.
 Everyone makes different choices and none of them is wrong – as long as they’re not harmful to the baby, naturally.